bec-archer/SR80-Manuals/user-manual.md

 #### "Incorrect PIN"

 Double-check that you're entering your personal admin PIN (4-8 digits).
 PINs are per-person, not per-device.
-If you've forgotten your PIN, another admin will need to help you reset it. *(PIN reset feature coming in a future update.)*
+If you've forgotten your PIN, another admin can reset your PIN from Admin Settings → Employees — swipe left on your name and tap Reset PIN.

 #### The app shows "Connecting..." on launch